keycloak/keycloak/testsuite/integration-arquillian/README.md

    │
    └──other   (common settings for all test modules dependent on base)
       │
-      ├──adapters         (common settings for all adapter test modules) │  ├──jboss
+      ├──adapters         (common settings for all adapter test modules - will be moved into base) │  ├──jboss
       │  ├──tomcat
       │  └──karaf